The connectivity of graphs of graphs with self-loops and a given degree sequence: The graph of loopy-graphs

 In fact though, the space of loopy-graphs is not connected under double edge-swaps for every possible degree sequence.
 In section \ref{counterExamples}, we introduce two classes of graphs, $Q_1$ and $Q_2$ such that if $\mathcal{G}$ contains a loopy-graph $G\in Q_1\cup Q_2$, then $\mathcal{G}$ is disconnected.
 Both classes $Q_1$ and $Q_2$ require high degree nodes, and in section \ref{detecting} we discuss tests to determine whether a given degree sequence can create a graph in $Q_1$ or $Q_2$.

 Moreover, $Q_1$ and $Q_2$ exactly characterize the graphs which cause $\mathcal{G}$ to be disconnected, as shown in the first main theorem, Theorem \ref{Q1Q2Exact} in section \ref{ghat}.
 In contrast, any two graphs not in $Q_1$ or $Q_2$ are connected with each other, and this will be established by studying special maximal elements of $\mathcal{G}$.

-The general outline is as follows: from any graph $G_i$, let $\hat{G}_i$ be the graph connected to $G_i$ in $\mathcal{G}$ with the maximum number of self-loops (along with a few other technical considerations), as in Figure \ref{sampleGraphs}.
-Next, inside a graph $\hat{G}_i$, let $V_i^0$ be the subset of vertices that do not have self-loops, let $V^k_i$ be the verticies that have a shortest path of length $k$ to a node in $V_i^0$, and let $V^\infty$ be the nodes disconnected to $V^0$.
-Based on the largest clique $K^0\subseteq V^0$, we classify the structure of $\hat{G}_i$ as one of five different types, (four types are displayed in Figure \ref{GdForm}), two of which ($\hat{G^3}$ and $\hat{G}^d$, $d>3$) belong to $Q_1$ and $Q_2$.
+The general outline is as follows: from any graph $G_i$, let $\hat{G}_i$ be the graph {in the same connected component of $\mathcal{G}$ as} $G_i$ with the maximum number of self-loops ({see definition \ref{def:Ghat} for} for additional technical {requirements}), as in Figure \ref{sampleGraphs}.

+Next, we utilize the following classification of vertices inside a graph: \begin{definition}[$V^k$] For graph $G$, let $V^0$ be the set of all vertices in $G$ that lack self-loops (i.e. $V^0 = \{u|(u,u)\not \in E \}$) .
+Let $V^k$ be the set of all vertices with a shortest path distance of $k$ from any vertex in $ V^0$.
+Let $V^\infty$ be those vertices which are disconnected to any vertex in $V^0$. \end{definition}

+Based on the largest clique $K^0\subseteq V^0$ {(see definition \ref{def:Kzero})}, we classify the structure of $\hat{G}_i$ as one of five different types (see definition \ref{def:Ghatd} for additional technical requirements), (four types are displayed in Figure \ref{GdForm}), two of which ($\hat{G^3}$ and $\hat{G}^d$, $d>3$) belong to $Q_1$ and $Q_2$.

 The categorization of possible structures of $\hat{G}$ suggests Algorithm \ref{alg1} which determines whether a degree sequence has a connected or disconnected $\mathcal{G}$.
-Another consequence of Theorem \ref{Q1Q2Exact} is that any degree sequence $\{k_i \}$ that is disconnected, is disconnected because there are graphs with triangles which cannot be changed into self-loops, which naturally suggests Theorem \ref{tripleSwaps}, which states that the space of graphs with self-loops is connected under the combination of double and triple edge swaps.
+Another consequence of Theorem \ref{Q1Q2Exact} is that any degree sequence $\{k_u \}$ that is disconnected, is disconnected because there are graphs with triangles which cannot be changed into self-loops, which naturally suggests Theorem \ref{tripleSwaps}, which states that the space of graphs with self-loops is connected under the combination of double and triple edge swaps.
 Based on this theorem we suggest a MCMC approach that uniformly samples graphs with self-loops and a fixed degree sequence.